suchan-redhat/k8s-training/DEMO-Advanced_Dockerfile_Instructions.md

 # Advanced Dockerfile Instructions

-## Login to the OpenShift cluster and create the network-sdn-&lt;urname> project.
+## Review the application source code

 ### 1. Review the below Dockfile as the prebuilt image in Quay.io